RyN21/smook/README.md

 ### Features

+* Currently working to add the gem Devise to validate emails and passwords

 * Users will have to create an account / profile and log in
 * Users can follow other User
 * Users will have the following lists: